NewPath-Consulting/Wild-Apricot-Press/README.md

 <img width="620" alt="Screen Shot 2021-08-16 at 12 40 34 PM" src="https://user-images.githubusercontent.com/8737691/129612544-ff19e86c-5395-4bc4-b82b-a1fa914f4057.png">

 Once saved, a login/logout button will appear on these menu(s) automatically on your WordPress site.
 The screenshot below illustrates an example of the "Log Out" button being added to the main menu of the website.
+In this case, the "Log Out" button can be seen in the red box in the top right corner.

 <img width="1427" alt="Screen Shot 2021-08-16 at 2 37 56 PM" src="https://user-images.githubusercontent.com/8737691/129614718-eb525e0e-026c-4223-9058-64f3ff651bde.png">